-A new report published by the Costs of War Project on August 18, 2021, has shed new light on the costs of caring for veterans of the wars in Iraq and Afghanistan.
+A report published by the Costs of War Project on August 18, 2021 has shed light on the costs of caring for veterans of the wars in Iraq and Afghanistan.
 The analysis shows the total costs will likely range from $2.2 to $2.5 trillion by 2050, placing financial pressure on the U.S. government and creating difficult financial decisions for veterans.

 The latest analysis is roughly $1 trillion over previous estimates done by the group in 2011 and 2013.
 Its authors cite “more frequent and longer deployments, higher levels of exposure to combat, higher rates of survival from injuries, higher incidence of serious disability, and more complex medical treatments” as the reasons behind the increase.